The name of the association shall be the United Kingdom Association for Gestalt Practitioners (UKAGP).

 a) By Resignation

-By the notification of resignation to the Membership Secretary in writing.
+By the notification of resignation to the Membership Officer in writing.

 i) If resignation takes place after the third month of the calendar year then the resigning member is still liable for payment of the annual subscription.

 ii) If any member wishes to resign from membership of the Association and the Committee has been notified that an allegation against that member is being investigated, that member’s resignation shall not take effect until the allegation has been resolved.

 b) Due to Termination of Membership of Accrediting/Professional Organisation